 As an initial matter, the defendant argues that the plaintiff does not assert a due process claim under the New Hampshire Constitution and fails to state a claim under the Federal Constitution for either a procedural or substantive due process violation.

-(Def.'s Reply to Pl.'s Obj. at 4-5, 8.)
-Nonetheless, because the plaintiff relies so heavily on Gantert and Duchesne as the basis for his procedural due process claims-cases that were decided under the State Constitution-the Court will treat the complaint as raising a State Constitutional procedural due process claim as well.
-Ultimately, however, it is immaterial under which constitutional framework the Court analyzes the plaintiff's claims because under either constitutional framework he fails to state a claim upon which relief can be sought.
+(See Def.'s Mot.
+Dismiss ¶¶ 34, 52; Def.'s Reply to Pl.'s Obj. at 3, 7.)
+Nonetheless, because the plaintiff relies so heavily on Duchesne and Gantert as the basis for his procedural due process claims-cases that were decided under the State Constitution-the Court will treat the Petition as raising a State Constitution procedural due process claim as well.
+Ultimately, however, it is immaterial under which constitutional framework the Court analyzes the plaintiff's claims, because under either constitutional framework he fails to state a claim upon which relief can be sought.